springfuse/springfuse.github.com/documentation/celerio/modification.md

 ### Code modifications through 'Base' inheritance

-Celerio enables you to extend a generated Java class without modifying the generated Java code or the generated resources files.
+Celerio enables you to extend a generated Java class without modifying the generated Java code.

-Let’s take an example with the `Account` entity which maps the `Account` table of your database schema.
+Let’s take an example with the `Account` entity which maps the `Account` table of our database schema example.

-Let's assume the generated `Account` source file is located at `src/main/generated-java/com/example/demo/domain/Account.java` It looks like this:
+Let's assume the generated `Account` source file is located at `${maven-celerio-plugin.outputDir}/src/main/(generated-)java/com/example/demo/domain/Account.java`

+It looks
+like this:

 {% highlight java %}